About the OSTP Internship Program

 NATIONAL SECURITY & INTERNATIONAL AFFAIRS (NSIA)

 The National Security & International Affairs Division leads the White House effort to ensure appropriate application of S&T to homeland and national security initiatives throughout the Federal enterprise.
 NSIA initiatives support the security of our Nation while also working in a manner that promotes commerce, travel, and privacy protection.
 NSIA activities span the entire threat domain (war zones, border and transportation security, daily domestic law enforcement, and catastrophic events), as well as the technology domain (basic/advanced/applied research, standards, test and evaluation, and collaboration with public and international partners).
-NSIA seeks Student Volunteers with practical experience and an interest in applying the intersection of science and policy to meet critical national security needs.
+NSIA seeks interns with practical experience and an interest in applying the intersection of science and policy to meet critical national security needs.

 The Science Division focuses on maintaining a broad Federal research program that advances the frontiers of knowledge and supports critical national goals through a strong link to education.
 The division leads the White House effort to ensure that the United States maintains global leadership in science, technology, engineering, and mathematics research.
 It also ensures that science continues to provide support for the successful resolution of some of the most important problems in the areas of health, agriculture, the economy, energy, social wellbeing, education, and national security.
-The Science Division is looking for Student Volunteers with strong verbal and written communication skills, experience in research and presentation, and working knowledge of basic computer applications.
+The Science Division is looking for interns with strong verbal and written communication skills, experience in research and presentation, and working knowledge of basic computer applications.
 A degree in one of the sciences (physics, biology, chemistry, social or behavioral sciences, etc.) is preferred.

 PRESIDENT'S COUNCIL OF ADVISORS ON SCIENCE AND TECHNOLOGY (PCAST)